matrix-org/matrix-spec-proposals/specification/modules/presence.rst

 consider the user to be currently active, irrespective of the last active time.

-The last active time must be up to date whenever the server gives a presence event to the client; the ``currently_active`` mechanism should purely be used to disable as opposed to disabling last active tracking.
+The last active time must be up to date whenever the server gives a presence event to the client.
+The ``currently_active`` mechanism should purely be used by servers to stop sending continuous presence updates, as opposed to disabling last active tracking entirely.
 Thus clients can fetch up to date last active times by explicitly requesting the presence for a given user.

 Idle timeout
 ~~~~~~~~~~~~